Toadies

 Toadies are an American rock band formed in 1989 in Fort Worth, Texas, best known for the song "Possum Kingdom".
 The band's classic lineup consisted of Vaden Todd Lewis (lead vocals, rhythm guitar), Lisa Umbarger (bass guitar), Darrel Herbert (lead guitar), and Mark Reznicek (drums).
 The band released two studio albums before disbanding in 2001 after Umbarger left the group.
-The band reformed in 2006 and released the album No Deliverance two years later.
+The band reformed in 2006 and released their third album No Deliverance two years later.
 In 2010, they re-released the album Feeler with Kirtland Records (the album's original release was denied by Interscope in 1997).
-The band's most recent album, The Lower Side of Uptown, was released in September 2017.
+The band's most recent album, The Charmer, was released in May 2026.

 Biography

-Early years, Rubberneck, and commercial breakthrough (1989–1996)
+Early years, Slaphead, Rubberneck, and commercial breakthrough (1989–1996)

 Toadies began in 1989 in Fort Worth, Texas.
-They recorded a few cassette self-releases and an EP titled Pleather before signing to Interscope Records.
+The initial lineup consisted of vocalist/guitarist Vaden Todd Lewis, bassist Lisa Umbarger, guitarist Charles Mooney III, and drummer Guy Vaughan, although Terry Valderas quickly replaced Vaughan on drums after a few live shows.
+The band self-released the independent album Slaphead in 1989.
+Afterwards, the band went through numerous lineup changes, which eventually stabilized with Vaden on vocals/guitar, Umbarger on bass, Mark Reznicek on drums, and Darrel Herbert on guitar.
+During their first few years together, Toadies recorded additional one-off singles and demo EPs.
+After releasing the EP titled Pleather on Grass Records, Toadies signed to the major label Interscope Records.
 Their first full-length album, Rubberneck, was released in the summer of 1994.
 Featuring a sound described as "distinctly grunge" and "distinctly Texan", Rubberneck included six singles, "Possum Kingdom", "Mister Love", "Away", "Tyler", "Backslider" and "I Come From the Water".
 "Backslider" can be heard in the film Black Sheep.
 "Possum Kingdom" would later become a playable track in the Xbox 360 version of Guitar Hero II.
 Interscope did not properly promote the album for its first year on release, calling it a "marketing strategy", until "Possum Kingdom" became a successful single in late 1995, reaching number nine on the Mainstream Rock Chart.

 Toadies toured extensively throughout the 1990s supporting Rubberneck, opening for artists such as Red Hot Chili Peppers, White Zombie, Bush, and The Butthole Surfers.
 The band also headlined and co-headlined tours with acts such as Supersuckers, and The Reverend Horton Heat.
 Toadies were a regular act at the festivals Edgefest in Dallas, and Buzzfest in Houston during these years.
+By 1996, Clark Vogeler had replaced Herbert on guitar.